-- ▶ With SOPAS ET: \rightarrow Leave this work to a skilled person familiar with SOPAS ET. - ► With operating unit: see page 45
+- ▶ With SOPAS ET: \rightarrow Leave this work to a skilled person familiar with SOPAS ET. - ► With operating unit: see "Alignment adjust (manual optical alignment)", page 46

-4.14 OPC
+4.13 OPC

 - ► Make sure that the current OPC server software has been installed. - ▶ Observe the license conditions included with the delivered documentation. - OPC (Openness, Productivity, Collaboration) is a standardized software interface which supports exchanging data between applications from different manufacturers. - The SOPAS OPC server uses DCOM technology (Distributed Component Object Model) for communication between applications.
 This allows the SOPAS OPC server to exchange data with a local process or also with a - remote computer connected via Ethernet (TCP/IP).
 The OPC server collects the data from the GM32 and makes the data available as an OPC object. - The OPC client accesses the data made available by the OPC server and then processes the data.